J-Jullaphong/ku-polls/README.md

    http://localhost:8000
    ```

-4. To close the running server, press `Ctrl+C` on your terminal/cmd.
+4. To close the running server, press `Ctrl+C` in your terminal or command prompt.

 5. After finish using the application, deactivate the virtual environment.
    ```